 The online form requires travellers to list personal details such as their name, address, date of birth, passport information.
 This data is then checked against international security databases.
 If the applicant does not have a record in any of these databases, they can expect to receive their ETIAS visa waiver within minutes.

 Applicants will also need to answer a series of questions regarding their health and security.
 In order to complete the registration process, travellers will have to pay a processing fee using a valid debit or credit card.
 Once the visa waiver application has been submitted and approved, Canadian citizens will receive a notification by email and the travel authorisation is linked to the passport electronically.

 Passport and document requirements for Canadians in Czechia

-The ETIAS authorization is attached to a specific passport and will expire if the applicant’s passport expires.
+The ETIAS authorisation is attached to a specific passport and will expire if the applicant’s passport expires.
 Travellers must ensure that their passport will be valid for the entire duration of their travels within Europe.